Erikm92/WorkDashboard-Django/README.md

 # WorkDashboard-Django

-This is the repository that will show the integration with Django on the Work Dashboard Implementing Django framework to the Dashboard in order to create a web application Dashboard url: https://webdash.pythonanywhere.com/Dashboard/login/#
+This is the repository that will show the integration with Django on the Work Dashboard.
+Implementing Python Django framework to the Dashboard in order to create a web application Dashboard url: https://webdash.pythonanywhere.com/Dashboard/login/#

-# Please note:
+## Please note:
 This is a personal project I am working on.
 All related work is done on my free time using my own equipment.
 Purpose of this project is for creating a better bookmark solution as well as learning new tools and further develop my programming skills.